Getting Your First Apartment? This Checklist Will Help!

 When getting your first apartment, you should start with a good bed and mattress.
 Mattresses can and do get expensive, but it is important that you do not try to cut corners here.
 Get a good mattress with good support for your whole back.
 If you have to, you can cut back on some other furnishing so you can get the best mattress.

 The mattress is not the only thing you ought to keep in mind.
-You will also need pillows, bedsheets (always have two sets so you have a clean set when one is being washed or you have visitors), lamps, closet accessories (hangers, shoe racks, boxes, organizers) and under-bed storage.
+You will also need to buy bedroom curtains, pillows, bedsheets (always have two sets so you have a clean set when one is being washed or you have visitors), lamps, closet accessories (hangers, shoe racks, boxes, organizers) and under-bed storage.
 This storage is a good place to store extra bedding (pillows, sheets, blankets) or towels.

 This is another very important part of the apartment that a lot of people either ignore or skimp on.
 Try to get carriers and organizing boxes where you can keep all your toiletries.
 Also, get towels, bathmats, a shower curtain, a toothbrush holder, and a water cup.
 Don’t forget to get cleaning supplies, too.